GT-McDowell-Lab/PyCAC/docs/chapter5/modify.md

 Note that the `modify_axis`, `modify_centroid`, and `modify_radius` options are not relevant when the `modify_shape` is _block_.

-`depth` and `tolerance` are relevant only when the `modify_type` is _cutoff_, which is used to delete one atom from a pair of atoms when the atomic distance is smaller than the `tolerance`.
+`depth` and `tolerance` are relevant only when the `modify_style` is _cutoff_, which is used to delete one atom from a pair of atoms when the atomic distance is smaller than the `tolerance`.
 Both `depth` and `tolerance` are in unit the lattice periodic length. `depth` is the size of the cutoff region away from the grain boundary along the `grain_dir` direction as specified by the [grain_dir](grain_dir.md) command.
 Only the atoms, either the real atoms in the atomistic domain or the interpolated atoms in the coarse-grained doain, inside the cutoff region are checked for atomic cutoff.
 When both are real atoms, the one in the grain with a smaller `grain_id` is deleted; when one is a real atom and the other is an interpolated atom, the real atom is deleted; when both are interpolated atoms, an error will be issued because one cannot delete an interpolated atom from an element.

 ### Related commands